>

 Advanced phase

-Located at the lunar south pole, in a large crater of the Leibnitz mountains — oriented towards the galactic centre, symbolically open to the Universe.
+Sited at the lunar south pole, in a large crater in the Leibnitz mountains — oriented towards the centre of our galaxy, symbolically open to the Universe.

 Site

-Large crater of the Leibnitz mountains — South Pole, near side of the Moon.
-Reduced thermal amplitude (Sun always on the horizon), facilitated access via polar orbit station every 2 hours.
+Large crater in the Leibnitz mountains — South pole, near side of the Moon.
+Reduced thermal range (Sun always on the horizon), facilitated access by polar orbit station passing every 2 hours.

-The proximity of both sides of the Moon allows an observatory to be installed on each: radio-astronomy on the far side, permanent observation of Earth on the near side.
+The proximity of both sides of the Moon allows an observatory on each side: radio-astronomy on the far side, permanent observation of Earth on the near side.

 Far-side observatory

 Radio-astronomy without terrestrial interference.
-Unique ideal site in our system.
+Unique ideal site in our solar system.

 Polar orbital station